| Title: | Mutation Models for Pedigree Likelihood Computations |

 A vector of allele frequencies. |

-The mutation rate is found by the formula 1 - sum(diag(mut) * afreq)
+The mutation rate is found by the formula 1 - sum(diag(mutmat) * afreq).

-, the rate is calculated separately for the
+If mutmat is a full mutationModel(), the rate is calculated separately for

 and male rates differ) a list of two numbers, named "female" and "male".

-Produces a mutation matrix close to the input mutmat
+NB: REPLACED BY makeStationary.
+Produces a mutation matrix close to the

 mutmat |